General Terms and Conditions of Business for the purchase and use of electronic tickets.

 Provisions on refunds.

-- If customers with a supersaver ticket miss their booked connection or want to travel at another time, they can purchase a ticket at the standard tariff and obtain a refund for the supersaver ticket after the journey.
-To do this, customers must show both their original supersaver ticket with confirmation from the member of the sales or ticket inspection staff and the original ticket at the standard tariff.
+- If the customer misses a connection booked with a supersaver ticket, they can purchase a ticket at the standard rate for the same day and obtain a refund for the supersaver ticket after the journey.
+To obtain a refund, the customer must present both their original supersaver ticket and the original ticket bought at the standard rate.
 Only tickets with completely identical routes can be refunded.

 If you have purchased a ticket and have not used it for one of the reasons listed above, you can fill in the refund request onlineLink opens in new window..